 - Error handling #NUM!: If the interest RATE does not converge to 0.0000001 after 20 iterations, then the RATE excel function returns the #NUM!
 Error value.

 - Error handling #VALUE!: RATE excel function through a #VALUE!
 Error when any non-numeric value has been passed in the Rate formula in Excel argument.

 - You need to convert the number of period to month or quarter as per your requirement.

-- If the output of this function seems as 0 then there is no decimal value then you need to format the cell value to percentage format.
+- If the output of this function seems like 0, then there is no decimal value, then you need to format the cell value to percentage format.